Aircraft

 A fleet built for the kind of flying members actually do.

-The original club site emphasized practical use: instrument work, day trips, family flying, and dependable access to a familiar platform.
+The fleet is set up for practical use: instrument work, day trips, family flying, and dependable access to a familiar platform.

 Exterior condition matters